Red Line Transformation Program

 - Red Line signal upgrades: Design started in 2019

-- New Red Line vehicles: Vehicles ready for buildout in Springfield, MA in summer 2019
+- New Red Line vehicles: Vehicle buildout began in Springfield, MA in 2019

 - Red Line test track: Scheduled to be complete by winter 2020